bluefieldagency/bf-questionnaire-base/readme.md

 show_fixed_data_types | boolean, should the fixed data types (found in the QuestionnaireEntry class) be put in the admin notification mail?

+notify_owner | boolean, sometimes you do not want the default admin mail to happen, and handle it yourself in the ProjectHandler

 ### QuestionnaireInvite

 for_departments | comma separated values @ kto